 For many activities, a simple pair of sandals, running/hiking shoes, or approach shoes will do just fine.
 Dedicated water shoes are for when you really need your footwear to perform in environments that normal shoes or sandals just won't cut it, like whitewater boating, canyoneering, and long, unusually wet hikes or runs.
 They can also add safety and comfort to activities commonly done in bare feet, like cliff jumping or wandering around rivers.
 These shoes are also nice for paddleboarding, although many folks prefer to go barefoot or where sandals during such activities.
 Also important to remember is that many water shoes will keep your feet warmer than sandals or regular shoes can.Related: The Best Sandals

-Related: The Best Hiking Shoes
+Related: The Best Hiking Shoes of 2020

 Related: The Best Climbing Approach Shoes

 You can probably get away with sandals on easy whitewater or a more relaxed rafting trip, and definitely for spending time around camp.
 For trips where a gnarly swim is more likely, scouting or portaging is required, or swiftwater rescue is a distinct possibility, you'll want the traction and protection that only dedicated water shoes can provide.

 For dry canyoneering (class A canyons, according to the American Canyoneering Association rating scale), approach shoes are ideal, as they stick to rock well and can be very durable.
 If you find that your feet are getting wet frequently, leather approach shoes will stretch when they get wet, and stiffen when they dry, becoming uncomfortable, whereas shoes designed for wet canyoneering (class B or C) will stick to wet rock while maintaining comfort throughout the day.
 If you live in a place with lots of flowing, class C canyons, water shoes are almost required if you want even halfway decent traction on the rock.